Don Davies: Political career

 In the 42nd Parliament, Davies introduced more private member's legislation than any other MP in Canada.
 This legislation included bills to establish universal pharmacare, a national school nutrition program, and free tuition for students with diverse needs.
 In the 43rd Parliament, Davies was re-appointed to the Health portfolio.
-He serves on the Standing Committee on Health and was appointed to the National Security and Intelligence Committee of Parliamentarians.
+He served on the Standing Committee on Health and was appointed to the National Security and Intelligence Committee of Parliamentarians.
 Davies maintained a stance against the extradition of Meng Wanzhou after her arrest in Vancouver in 2018, claiming political interference in the case by US president Donald Trump.

 Davies considered running for mayor of Vancouver in the 2018 Vancouver municipal election but ultimately decided not to.

 He was appointed the NDP critic for finance on April 5, 2024.

-Davies was one of seven NDP MPs elected in the 2025 federal election, narrowly winning by 310 votes.
-After leader Jagmeet Singh stepped down, Davies was chosen by the party's Federal Council as interim leader of the New Democratic Party until the next leadership election.
+Davies was one of seven NDP MPs elected in the 2025 federal election, narrowly holding his seat by 310 votes.
+After leader Jagmeet Singh stepped down, the party's federal council chose Davies as interim leader of the New Democratic Party until the 2026 leadership election.
 MPs Leah Gazan, Lori Idlout, and Jenny Kwan wrote a letter to the party's executive and council saying they were not properly consulted in the selection of Davies as interim leader.
 They said that the party executive and other MPs did not hold caucus discussions or provide a timeline.
 In May 2025, NDP national director Lucy Watson said that the federal council had sole responsibility for choosing an interim leader under the constitution.
-In November 2025, Davies personally voted against passing the 2025 federal budget, while 2 members of his caucus voted to abstain, and the rest voting against.
+In November 2025, five of seven NDP MPs—Davies, Alexandre Boulerice, Gazan, Kwan, and Heather McPherson—voted against passing the 2025 federal budget, while Idlout and Gord Johns abstained from the vote.
+In March 2026, NDP MP Lori Idlout crossed the floor to the Liberal Party, pushing the Carney government closer to a majority.